gaurangdave/mnist_digits_recognition/README.md

   * Similarly there is higher rate of misclassification between 3, 5 and 8 and hypothesis is this could be because of similarity of these digits in hand written format.

 ### 👣 Next Steps
-1. Train the model with augmented data to improve performance.
+- [X] Train the model with augmented data to improve performance.
-2. Explore deep learning models like CNNs for potentially better accuracy.
+- [ ] Explore digit-specific augmentation or oversampling for digits with lower F1 scores.
+- [ ] Investigate model-specific confusion matrices to understand digit confusion patterns.
+- [ ] Try deep learning approaches (CNNs) to push performance further.

+## 🧪 Model Selection Rationale
+* While many models performed well, **SVC with augmented data** offers the best trade-off between performance and simplicity.
+* Blending with top models also gives excellent performance and can be retained for future experimentation or production.

 ## 🏫 Lessons Learnt
 1.	**Machine Learning Concepts:**